parth-io/Learn-CS-and-Coding/Java/Notes.md

             5. DayOfWeek class' Enum constants are singleton instances – what does this mean
          2. Did not understand also
             1. During serialization, static fields, like transient variables, are not serialized.
 Indeed, if you save any data in a static field, it will contain its initial (default) value after deserialization.
 For example, if a static field is an int, its value will be zero after deserialization.
 If its type is float, the value will be 0.0.
 If the field is an Object, the value will be null.
 To be honest, this is one of the most frequently asked questions about serialization in interviews for Java positions.
 Don't store essential object data in a static field!

    3. Method parameters are pass-by-value - https://dzone.com/articles/java-pass-by-reference-or-pass-by-value, http://www.javadude.com/articles/passbyvalue.htm, https://stackoverflow.com/questions/40480/is-java-pass-by-reference-or-pass-by-value?rq=1, https://stackoverflow.com/questions/373419/whats-the-difference-between-passing-by-reference-vs-passing-by-value#comment102368162_430958
+      1. Java is strictly pass-by-value

-      1. Copies of primitive variables are passed
+         1. For primitives, copies of values are passed
-      2. Copies of object variables are passed also, but as the value of an object is its reference, the same object is passed
+         2. For objects, copies of the object's values are passed - but as the value of an object is its reference, the same object is passed

          1. Except in the case of strings which are immutable, treat strings as primitives or use StringBuilder

+      2. This distinction applies when checking for object reference equality, as compared to object value equality - using == vs String.equals()

    4. Initialising fields
       1. Traditional way - declaring and initialising fields in one-line at the start of the class body
       2. Alternatives